olivierlacan/olivierlacan.com/_posts/2021-09-30-high-fidelity-remote-communication.md

 who matters noticed my facial expressions and asked me to share my thoughts, or reached out to me in DMs afterwards to learn about my setup.

-That kind of visibility is clearly not comfortable for everyone, but I think it's hard to argue that remoteness means you will become an invisible[^1] employee anymore.

-[^1]: That does require turning on your camera, even in meetings where you don't  expect to say anything.
-I know there's a big debate about this that is far more complex than the issue of visibility.
-I don't mean to diminish this.
-None of this post is meant to argue that it's the personal responsibility of everyone to always have high quality cameras turned on when communicating remotely, far from it.
-I believe it's the responsibility of employers to deploy the same kind of budgets they deploy to offer basic communication capabilities via in-office IT, and the role of folks like me to advocate to these IT professionals and their leaders, as I have at Pluralsight.
+An easily overlooked issue when discussing putting your face on camera is that some folks may not be comfortable or even willing to be seen inside their remote working location (home or otherwise).
+Especially in larger meetings where they don't expect to intervene.
+I don't think it's anyone's duty to always have a high quality camera always on.
+That kind of visibility is clearly not comfortable for everyone but I think within reason — when not using chat or asynchronous messaging — it's extremely valuable for all parties.

+It's the responsibility of employers to deploy the kind of budgets already allocated toward in-office communication to remote work equipment.
+It's also the role of folks like me (and you) to help educate IT departments and business leaders on hardware solutions that already exist today.

+It has become quite absurd to argue that remoteness has to mean becoming a less visible and valued contributor to your organization.

 [1]: /posts/in-sight/#point-the-light-toward-you
 [2]: /posts/loud-and-clear/#dynamic-cardioid-microphones